 While sheet mask selfies are always popular on social media, the most popular one is arguably the Hanacure mask.
 Celebrities including Drew Barrymore, Molly Sims, Demi Moore and Kourtney Kardashian have all snapped selfies while wearing this gel face mask which makes its wearer look extremely old and wrinkled while the mask is on, and can also distort the shape of the eyes due to temporary pulling.
 Despite making its wearer look mildly terrifying, Hanacure went viral and it is periodically out of stock.
 Just search for #HanacureEffect and you’ll find 63,000 followers.
-Here’s a closer look at what exactly is the Hanacure, what it does and how it works, and is it worth a try?
+In this review, we’re giving you the details on this mask, including the key ingredients, how to use it, Hanacure reviews from real customers, and more.

 According to the company website, the driving idea behind Hanacure was to create one streamlined product that could replace a multi-step, multi-item skincare regimen.
 The founders describe the Hanacure All-In-One Facial as “the ultimate multi-action treatment mask so that you can address any of the most common skin concerns you may be facing or would just like your skin to have a quick pick-me-up.
 It’s like having a facial that you can take anywhere and use at any time.”